224 billion dollars – that’s the amount that businesses spent on advertising in 2018.

 Growth marketing is removing the boundaries of marketing to enable every aspect of the customer experience to focus on attracting more engaged customers.

 Growth marketers use data and experimentation to improve every aspect of the customer experience.
 They constantly test their methods and strategies, always looking for a better way to do things.
+Example: A website feedback tool helps you collect feedback and sentiment ratings about your website or web-based app to take informed decisions.

 In this short video, Sujan Patel provides a helpful breakdown of growth marketing.
 I particularly like how he says: